musab05/academiq_education/README.md

-# Academiq LMS - Learning Management System
+# Academiq - Complete Educational Ecosystem

-A comprehensive, AI-powered Learning Management System built with modern web technologies, featuring real-time collaboration, live classrooms, and intelligent content processing.
+A comprehensive, AI-powered educational ecosystem built with modern web technologies, featuring real-time collaboration, live classrooms, intelligent content processing, and complete learning management capabilities.

 ## 🌟 Overview

-Academiq is a full-featured LMS platform designed for educational institutions, corporate training, and online learning.
-It combines traditional LMS capabilities with cutting-edge features like AI-powered content analysis, live virtual classrooms with WebRTC, and gamification.
+Academiq is not just an LMS—it's a complete educational ecosystem designed for educational institutions, corporate training, and online learning.
+It combines traditional learning management with cutting-edge features like AI-powered content analysis, live virtual classrooms with WebRTC, gamification, team collaboration, and comprehensive analytics to create a holistic learning environment.

 ## 🏗️ Architecture